Ruta-Verde/website/README.md

 # Ruta Verde Website Dev Branch
-Development frontend for Ruta Verde.
+Development frontend for Ruta Verde built on [vue.js](https://vuejs.org).
 The source here is being served at [dev.ruta-verde.org](https://dev.ruta-verde.org).

 Please create your own branch and submit a pull-request to add changes. \
 **Changes to this branch will be picked up and deployed automatically.**